top of page

 Please ensure your child has a bag which contains SPARE CLOTHES which includes shorts ,pants, shirts, jumpers, socks and underwear.
 We understand that your child may not have accidents however spare clothes are required for those times your child may have an accident or gets wet or dirty.

-As the weather is beginning to change, please bring cooler clothes in your child's bag for weather changes such as a long/short sleeve shirt, a pair of shorts and pants/tights, spare socks and a jumper.
+As the weather is beginning to change, please bring Warmer clothes in your child's bag for weather changes such as a long/short sleeve shirt, a pair of shorts and pants/tights, spare socks and a jumper.

 SUNSCREEN MUST BE APPLIED BEFORE OR UPON ARRIVAL AT THE CENTRE.
 You will find our sunscreen on the sunscreen table in the classroom just outside the foyer.